 As noted above, you need to have set up Find My iPhone on your device prior to it getting lost or stolen.
 If you did, go to https://www.icloud.com/ in your web browser (there's also a Find My iPhone app [opens iTunes link] that you can install on another iOS device to track it.
+You don't need the app; it's simply another option.
 These instructions are for using the web-based tool).

 Log in using the account you used when setting up Find My iPhone.
-This may be your Apple ID/iTunes account.
+This is likely your Apple ID/iTunes account.

 When you log in, Find My iPhone will immediately begin trying to locate your device.
 You'll see onscreen messages as it works.
 If the device is turned off, the map will display its last known location, not necessarily its current location.
 When it's turned back on, the map will update.

-If it finds your device, it will zoom in on the map and show the location of the device using a blue dot.
-When this happens, you can zoom in or out of the map, and view it in map, satellite, and hybrid modes, like any Google Map.
+If it finds your device, it will zoom in on the map and show the location of the device using a green dot.
+When this happens, you can zoom in or out of the map, and view it in map, satellite, and hybrid modes, like in Google Maps.

-When your device is found, a window will pop up over the blue dot (if it disappears because you clicked elsewhere on the page, just click the blue dot again to get it back).
+When your device is found, a window will pop up over the green dot (if it disappears because you clicked elsewhere on the page, just click the green dot again to get it back).
 Click the window and you'll see the various options you have.

-You can also click the "lock" button.
+You can also click the Lost Mode button.
 This will allow you to remotely lock the device's screen and set a passcode (even if you hadn't previously used a passcode) that will prevent the thief from using your device or accessing your personal data.

 If you get the device back, you can restore your data from backup.

-If you think your device is on the move, click the curved arrow at the top right corner of the screen to refresh and get a new fix on your device's location.
+If you think your device is on the move, click the target icon at the top left corner of the screen to refresh and get a new fix on your device's location.